Full Series Registration. Includes All Seven Lectures.

 March 9

-In this lecture, Allitt will tell how James Madison and Alexander Hamilton, with the full support of George Washington, drafted and defended the Constitution, then sent it to the states for ratification.
+The thirteen little republics that replaced the thirteen colonies were so vulnerable that a group of influential Americans worked to create a viable national government in the late 1780s.
+James Madison and Alexander Hamilton, with the full support of George Washington, drafted and defended the Constitution, then sent it to the states for ratification.
 Their Federalist articles aimed to persuade citizens of the states that the republic would be strong enough to defend them without becoming another alien imposition of the British type.

 Explore.
 More.